 The longer your clothes, devices, and other stuff you own last, the less you will pollute.
 There are more and more solutions to help you adopt this behavior.
 And try to repair yourself, don’t buy the last generation of phones or buy second-handed clothes or devices will make you save money as well!

 - Be aware of your carbon footprint due to digital pollution

 Despite its strong impact, digital pollution remains unknown.
-Did you know that a single email emits around 10g of CO2 per year ?
+Did you know that a single email emits around 10g of CO2 per year?
 It’s the same amount as a plastic bag as an example.
-So if you want to get rid of all your useless emails and at the same time, do something good for the environment, try Cleanfox !
-We will give you more advices to tackle digital pollution in a next article.
+So if you want to get rid of all your useless emails and at the same time, do something good for the environment, try Cleanfox!
+We will give you more advice to tackle digital pollution in the next article.